contrarianblog/contrarianblog.github.com/_posts/2014-04-05-stop-institutionalising-stupidity.md

 3. Higher employee satisfaction: a number of people are not comfortable with the idea of working for a company where employees voice unpopular views.

-    *Rebuttal:* Again, promoting association bias.
+    *Rebuttal:* Again, promoting association bias: does it really have an effect on their working environment?
 However, there is even more important counter argument: increasing fear of losing jobs and becoming less competitive candidates.
 There is a reason I write this blog anonymously: companies might not be happy about hiring people who agree with the above social norm.
-And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job for the few who do is so large that it completly negates the measly positives mentioned above.
+And despite the fact the most people don't have an opinion on most controversial topics, the negative of losing a job for the few who do is so large that it completly negates the measly positives mentioned above